dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/figure-markdown_github-ascii_identifiers/Distribution of Number of Logs per Issue-1.png" width="672" />

-Analysing the plot above, we can note that 75% of issues have up to 6 history logs and 50% of issues have between 2 and 6 logs.
-Besides the skewed shape of plot, the median (black strong tick) and mean (red point) are very close.
-This means that the amount of ouliers (greater than 12 logs) is low, approximately 5% of issues.
+Analysing the plot above, we can note that 75% of issues have up to 6 history logs (before second black dotted line) and 50% of issues have between 2 and 6 logs (between black dotted lines).
+Besides the skewed shape of plot, the median (black dashed line) and mean (red solid line) are very close.
+This means that the amount of ouliers (after gray dotted line) is low, approximately 5% of issues.

 This data set comprises issues created in the period between 05/21/2013 and 01/26/2018.